 Guitar Lessons will be tailored to the current skill level of the student.
 I individualize lesson plans to help each student reach their musical goals.
-We will work on songs, rhythms, chords, learning to read tabs, fingerpicking, note-reading (in some cases), and most importantly, having fun!
-For advancing students, we will also cover scales and playing lead. (\$105.00 per month for 30-minute private lessons)

-Homework: Practice daily

-Supplies: Guitar (acoustic or electric) and Guitar Pick

-In some cases, I may suggest a book if I believe it will help the student reach their goals.
+We will work on songs, rhythms, chords, learning to read tabs, fingerpicking, note-reading (in some cases), and most importantly, having fun! (\$105.00 per month for 30-minute private lessons) Homework: Practice daily Supplies: Guitar (acoustic or electric) and Guitar Pick In some cases, I may suggest a book if I believe it will help the student reach their goals.
 Usually these are around \$10.

-Improvisational Theater - Mon - Clover-Brown

-Class #: 604 Teacher: Robert Clover-Brown Grades: 6, 7, 8, 9, 10, 11, 12

-Class Schedule: Mon Only Class Time: 12:00 - 1:14

-Fee(s): Supply Fee
+Improvisational Theater - Mon - Clover-Brown Class #: 604 Teacher: Robert Clover-Brown Grades: 6, 7, 8, 9, 10, 11, 12 Class Schedule: Mon Only Class Time: 12:00 - 1:14 Fee(s): Supply Fee \$60.00 \$25.00 Description: IMPROVISATIONAL THEATRE WELCOME!

-\$60.00 \$25.00

-Description: IMPROVISATIONAL THEATRE

-WELCOME!